lehtisa/tuni_meep_doc/docs/source/nonlinear_phenomena.rst

    :width: 90%
    :align: center

-We can observe that the pump field and SHG field experience different refractive indices.
+We can observe that the pump field and SHG field experiences different refractive indices.
 This leads to the phase matching problem which inhibits the growth of the SHG intensity during propagation.
-The physical mechanism behind the phase matching problem can described in many different ways, one of which states that the nonlinear polarization response oscillating twice the pump frequency effectively experiences the same refractive index as the pump field.
+The physical mechanism behind the phase matching problem can described in many different ways, one of which states that the nonlinear polarization response oscillating at the SHG frequency effectively experiences the same refractive index as the pump field.
 However, the SHG field experiences a different refractive index than the polarization response generating the field, which means that periodically the polarization response is generating a SHG field that cancels out the existing SHG field.
 This prevents the quadratic growth of SHG intensity during propagation, and leads to a weak sinusoidal SHG intensity as a function of propagation distance.

 We update our simulation function as follows to include dispersion.
 The new :code:`dispersion` parameter determines whether dispersion is used.